We asked seven leading AI tools to create the same image. Some nailed it, some missed the mark entirely—and one seriously surprised us.

 Want to see how these same AI models stack up for knowledge freshness (real-time data and cut-off dates)?
 Check out the companion article: The Knowledge Battle: Which AI Has the Freshest Data in 2025.

-The results: How each AI performed
+The results: how each tool performed

 Notion AI